-Computer Support Services - CoSer 511
+COMPUTER SUPPORT SERVICES - CoSer 511

 The computer support service provides an array of technology-related functions to enhance or expand district capabilities.
 CiTi staff will strategize with districts to develop and deploy cost-effective solutions that improve productivity and capability with a focus on service throughout all solutions (511.000).
+CiTi staff will collaborate with districts to develop and design services that implement high-quality solutions to meet technology needs.